Uh-oh! We’ve got a slippery one!

 I kinda know a thing or two about being a boss freelance copywriter.

 If you’re looking for a guide through the crazy journey that is freelance copywriting … look no further.

 I got my start as a copywriter in 2015 … back when I was a hard-hat-wearing electrical engineer, on a gas plant on a tiny, remote island off the coast of Western Australia.

 I worked as an engineer for 3 years, but I have no pictures I can show you.

 That’s because phones and cameras were banned on the gas plant … because a single stray gas leak could ignite and literally blow us all to pieces.

 I would spend weeks at a time on this forsaken remote island, working 5am to 5pm … every single day … for 28 days straight.
 No days off.

 Between the long hours, the isolation, and the constant risk of fiery doom … I (shockingly) didn’t like my job.

-But that all changed when I won Ramit Sethi’s Call to Action copywriting contest with my first ever sales letter.
+But that all changed when I won Ramit Sethi’s Call to Action copywriting contest in 2015 with my first ever sales letter.